popcorn9499/pluginDownloader/README.md

 the config is formatted in json.
 The type can be either "none" or "github" that just determines what site it is downloading from and how it downloads stuff

+the file can be expanded as much as you want to download as many files as you need as far as I know and just follow the formatting